mneira10/IBIO4490/01-Linux/Readme.md

 1. What is the ``grep``command?

 - The grep command is used to find lines that match a pattern (RegEx) given in a file or in standard input.
+It prints out the lines it finds on stdout.

 2. What is the meaning of ``#!/bin/python`` at the start of scripts?